codedesignplus/CodeDesignPlus.Net.Microservice/README.md

 - `sonarqube/`: SonarQube analysis configuration

 ## 📦 CodeDesignPlus Packages
-This template uses the following CodeDesignPlus NuGet packages:

-- CodeDesignPlus.Net.Core
-- CodeDesignPlus.Net.Redis
-- CodeDesignPlus.Net.RabbitMQ
-- CodeDesignPlus.Net.Logger
-- CodeDesignPlus.Net.Vault
+This template use the `CodeDesignPlus.Net.Sdk` package to simplify the development process.
+For more information, visit the [Doc Site](https://codedesignplus.github.io/).